-Alistair has spent close to ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
-This experience has supported Alistair’s passion for improved social sector decision making and practice.
+Alistair spent close to ten years working as Ministerial Advisor for a variety of Ministers, primarily covering social portfolios.
+This experience has supported Alistair’s passion for improved social sector decision-making and practice.

-Alistair has an extensive background in public relations, having worked for some of the world’s leading public realtions firms in London, Hong Kong, the UAE, and Wellington.
+Alistair has an extensive background in public relations, having worked for some of the world’s leading public relations firms in London, Hong Kong, the UAE, and Wellington.